microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-03 - Database Integration/Features 1 - Shift task storage to database/User Story 1 - Move from File Storage to database.md

 ## User Story

-*As a user, I would like to have my tasks stored in a database so that I can access them from any device with internet connectivity and not have to worry about concurrent users.*
+*As a user, I would like to have my to-do items stored in a database so that I can access them from any device with internet connectivity and not have to worry about concurrent users.*

 ## 🎯Acceptance Criteria:
-- The application should store the tasks in a database instead of a file.
+- The application should store the to-do items in a database instead of a file.

 ## 🎓Know Before You Start
 no resources at this time